 Imperfect Enamel Development: It’s an innate dental situation that may lead to poor enamel formation in primary and adult teeth.
 Ameloblasts are cells accountable for the discharge of enamel proteins during tooth growth.
 These proteins soon after mineralize to form tooth enamel.
 The lack of enough ameloblasts impedes normal enamel formation.
 Known as Amelogenesis imperfect, this imperfection makes the enamel form a very thin defensive layer over the dentin instead of a hard covering, in due course leading to hypo calcification.

 Treatment for Enamel Hypocalcification: Glendale Dentist

-If your enamel is vaguely affected, your dentist may propose to maintain a good oral care routine and restrict the consumption of acidic and sugary foods that cause enamel wear.
-He/she may also advise particularly formulated toothpaste to stock up the lost minerals to put off cavities.
+If your enamel is vaguely affected, your dentist may propose maintaining a good oral care routine and restricting the consumption of acidic and sugary foods that cause enamel wear.
+He/she may also advise particularly formulated toothpaste to stock up on the lost minerals to put off cavities.

 If the blemish has affected only the cosmetic look of your teeth, the dentist may recommend tooth bleaching to improve its look.
 However, if the discoloration is severe, the dentist may advise applying a dental filling in the affected areas.

-Hypocalcification due to Amelogenesis imperfect can’t be healed.
+Hypocalcification due to Amelogenesis imperfection can’t be healed.
 In such cases, a dentist may recommend specific dentures or crown restorations to wrap the affected teeth.

 Patients habitually baffle hypo calcification with decalcification of teeth since their symptoms are alike.
 Only a dentist can properly analyze your dental condition and give the correct treatment to bring back your smile.